nicokaegi/aneurysm-doc/_posts/2023-03-31-installing-3Dunet copy.md

 3. (optional) Auto activate the environment :

-    you can have your have this enviroment activate automatically upon logging.
+    you can have your have this environment activate automatically upon logging.

     first open ~/.bashrc in the editor of your choice.
 Then add following to the end of your .bashrc